Our End-of-Year Campaign is happening NOW - Support VC 💙

 We pitched them on an idea where Adam and I are the aliens that find the golden record on the Voyager probe and follow the record to Earth to discover how science works on Earth.
 And we made two episodes of this show, which was called ‘How on Earth,’ where we were literally purple alien hosts delivering explanations about research methods.

-And, and at the end of that process, which was both really fun and creative and also challenging in lots of ways, we came to the realization that the format, the concept of the format and the mission of the content were a little bit at odds with each other, that we had to either choose whether to lean into the ‘aliens discovering Earth’ storytelling or lean into the ‘how did they know that’ mission.
-Because putting them together was a little bit too much.
+At the end of that process, which was both really fun and creative and also challenging in lots of ways, we came to the realization that the concept of the format and the mission of the content were at odds with each other — we had to either choose whether to lean into the ‘aliens discovering Earth’ storytelling or lean into the ‘how did they know that’ mission.
+Because putting them together was a bit too much.

 And so we also decided to try out a format where we kind of made a podcast, basically.
 It was like a video podcast.
 What would it be like if we had a conversation about research methods and then dropped in a few visuals that were necessary for understanding.